 Like their comic counterpart, there's Cap and Tony.
 They spend most of their time bickering, Tony rants about him behind his back, Cap challenges him to 'go a few rounds', and when shit hits the fan, those two go together to fix the engine and work together surprisingly well.
 Basically, it feels like Slap-Slap-Kiss kind of relationship more than a pseudo sibling rivalry like intended.

 Tony and Bruce, though possibly intended.
 Tony is the only one who doesn't treat Bruce like a timebomb, even playfully teasing him and trying to get him to open up, gushes about how awesome the Hulk is, while Banner seems to listen to him and is the only person who isn't annoyed by his antics, then later saves his life as the Hulk.
-Not surprisingly, they're now the Fan-Preferred Couple.

 Clint and Natasha.
 Natasha is unendingly loyal to Clint and wants to save him from Loki so much she at one point offers to free him in exchange for freeing Clint, while he seems to know more about her than anyone else.
 There wasn't anything explicitly romantic about them, but they're depicted as so close that they're the most popular Het couple in the fandom.

+At first in the Inheritance Cycle, Eragon's feelings for Arya seem forced.
 This was a problem in Eldest, but he does improve in Brisingr, two sharing more natural moments together.
 At the end of the series, Arya has developed feelings for him, but decides the only proper thing is a Jail Bait Wait.
 Eragon, meanwhile, thinks that'd be nice, and might give that a try, if he didn't have some important business to do—whoops look at the time!
 Not really their faults mind you since they both made promises they couldn't back out of and that those promises had to be fulfilled on two separate continents...

 The Lord of the Rings: When J.R.R Tolkien made Sam and Frodo one of fantasy's signature BFFs, he probably didn't realize that there would be those who interpret it romantically.
 The whole world he created in fact has different standards, standards that would normally be respected today.
 People are openly, emotionally and physically affectionate without it being perceived as emasculating or sexual.
 At the time he was writing, especially considering Tolkien's own life experiences, this sort of friendship was common and even encouraged — although playing it for Ho Yay was not unheard of either.
 (See analysis.)

-There's also some scenes that can easily support Bella/Alice.
+There's some scenes that can easily support Bella/Alice.
 This was almost certainly not intentional on Meyer's part, but it's still there.

 In The Short Second Life of Bree Tanner, Bree spends a lot of time wondering if Diego (her love interest) has some special bond with Riley (the leader of their coven) that means that he would be willing to betray her to Riley.
 This, plus a scene where it sounds like Victoria is suspicious that Riley's loyalties might be swayed from her (keep in mind that she controls Riley via his feelings for her) to Diego, makes it sound very much like Diego and Riley are lovers and his relationship with Bree is just platonic affection.
 It really doesn't help that Diego's interactions with Bree (a peck on the cheek, holding hands, etc) could just as easily be done between friends and that Bree's constant insistence that Diego trusts her over Riley sound like she's in denial.